ErickMwirigi/weather/README.md

 ## Button Component
 The Button component handles user login and signup actions.
 It manages the user's login state and displays a welcome message when logged in.

+## DailyData Component
+The DailyData component displays the weather data for a selected date.
+It allows users to switch between two views, 'anga' and 'mkulima,' which show different weather details.